-> - Network jitter measures the variation in packet delays, such as latency.
-When it comes to real-time voice, packets to arrive out of order with an unstable network connection.
+- Network jitter measures the variation in packet delays, such as latency.
+When it comes to real-time voice, packets arrive out of order with an unstable network connection.
 As a result, VoIP calls become unintelligible.
-Jitter above 30 ms will impact voice calls substantially.
+Network jitter above 30 ms will impact voice calls substantially.

 - Packet loss measures the number of packets lost after transmission.
-Voice data packets are particularly sensitive to any packet loss.
+Voice data packets are susceptible to any packet loss.
 Anything above 3% packet loss means the audio quality will become significantly reduced.

 - LAN and WAN network topologies determine whether you can influence its endpoints.
 Local Area Network (LAN) refers to the network managed by your router.
 Wide Area Network (WAN) is the broader network on the internet.
 VoIP packets travel from your phones through your LAN and on the WAN to reach their destination.